LuccaWang404/Ryujinx-ava-installers/README.md

 This repository contains the auto-compiled releases of Ryujinx emulator installer and the source code written in [Inno Setup](https://jrsoftware.org/isinfo.php) Script.</br>
 If you want to check out the update details of each version, please visit the official wiki page to see the [Official Changelog (Not available now)](https://github.com/Ryujinx/Ryujinx/wiki/Changelog).</br>
-This project can check for updates regularly and built the installers instantly by GitHub Actions, so it is generally synchronized with the progress of the ryujinx release channel.</br>
+This project can check for updates regularly and build the installers instantly by GitHub Actions, so it is generally synchronized with the progress of the ryujinx release channel.</br>

 > [!IMPORTANT]
 > 1. **As Ryujinx's repository was forced to be deleted by Nintendo's legal department in October 2024, this project will no longer be updated (At least until the Ryujinx project is reconstructed like citra).**</br>